mpchall/GettingStarted/README.md

 # GettingStarted
-First attempt at new repo
+First attempt at new repo!